 - There is a parking lot across the road from the cliffs, so it is a short walk to the cliffs.

 - Tickets at the gate are around 10 euros and give you access to all of the facilities on the premise such as the visitor center and bathrooms.

 - You can save around 3 euros by buying tickets online and visit between 8-11 am.

-- There are three categories of wind speeds: yellow, orange and red, with orange being the average speeds mentioned above.
+- Winds speeds are measured in three categories: yellow, orange and red, with orange being the average speeds mentioned above.